Spagestic/DSE101/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin feature-name`.
 5. Open a Pull Request.

-## Contact and Support

-For any inquiries, suggestions, or feedback, please contact the project author or visit the [FAQ section](#faq) of our website.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.